For the past two weeks, I have been unable to get proper rest.

 She also chided me for overdosing (I agree with her, I really shouldn't have done that).

 She prescribed me a sleeping drug that she told me might help.
 I was cautioned not to get my hopes up in case the pill didn't work for me.

 However, that night, once taking the pill, I slept like a baby.
 I woke up shouting, "YES!" and accidentally woke up my tenant.
 I'm so sorry!

 The healthcare I received in Singapore with regards to mental health has been nothing less than stellar.
-Dr Chan, Jessica Wong and Dr Zhang are all excellent individuals who are proficient in their work.

 I strongly urge Singaporeans to take a different view towards mental health services in Singapore and what it is able to offer for you.
 Let us end the stigma today.